 - Scan marker

 However, if handwriting or typing is difficult, this little gadget can help take notes and store important information that you want to remember.
-Just slide it across any printed text and it will scan notes instantly to your computer, smartphone or tablet.
+Just slide it across any printed text and it will scan notes instantly to your computer, smartphone, Chromebook, or tablet.
 The original scan marker can be found here (but you can also find similar products on Amazon).

 - Adaptive eating utensils

 Sometimes after a brain injury or a stroke, it can be hard to hold or balance food on regular utensils.
 There are clever adaptive utensils available to aid the process and help you feel more independent during mealtimes – some help stabilize your hands, others have a broader grip, and still others have curved handles to help with fine motor coordination.
 If you type “adaptive eating utensils” into the Amazon search bar, you’ll find lots of brands to choose from.
 You can also ask your clinician for recommendations on where to purchase.

 - Books about living with stroke or brain injury